To avoid being locked in the cemetery, please note the gate closing hours:

 Passenger vehicles, vans, trucks, and small tour buses are permitted on the cemetery grounds.
 Visitors are welcome to tour the cemetery by vehicle or by foot.
 Laurel Hill’s narrow entrances and roadways limit use by large tour buses, school buses and freight trucks.
 A parking lot is available for over-sized vehicles, located directly across the street from the cemetery’s main entrance on Ridge Avenue.
 Please park to the side of the roads, enabling regular Cemetery traffic to travel around you.

-Dog walkers are welcome in Laurel Hill Cemetery under the following conditions:
+Dog walkers are welcome in Laurel Hill Cemetery and expected to follow the below guidelines:

-- 2 Dogs must remain leashed at all times; and
+- Dogs must remain leashed at all times.

 PHOTOGRAPHY and VIDEOGRAPHY